Strider64/theMiniaturePhotographer/README.md

 If you want me to to design and develop a website for you the only thing I ask is to have creative control over the website, plus I will only do both (design and develop).
 I will provide a mockup of the website for you approval as afterall it is your website.
 I will NOT use any copyright content including images and videos for the design of the website.
-Like I said I have the creative control when it comes to how the website looks with your final proval before I start the development phase of the website.
+Like I said I have the creative control when it comes to how the website looks with your final approval before I start the development phase of the website.
 A contract or written agreement will have to be drawn up between us until I actually start to work on it.

 All prices will be mention in the contract/agreement and any changes to the design or development of the website will occur additional charges unless the change is minor or somethhing that